Dispatcher

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Salaries for dispatchers vary considerably depending on the type of work and the employer.
+Salaries for dispatchers vary widely depending on the type of work and the employer.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.